monospaced/paperback/README.md

 Ebla is an e-book reading web app.

-Initally designed and developed by @monospaced, @thegingerbloke and @carlotartaglia, it has now been open sourced as part of this project.
+Initally designed and developed by monospaced, thegingerbloke and carlotartaglia, Ebla has been open sourced as part of this project.

 ### Usage